jimmorey/tileDrive/README.md

 ## Description
 The Introduction is the best place to see what this project is about.
 The main difference between the previous work is that there is focus on a tree structure that will hopefully allow for easier immediate editting of patterns.
 This new direction should lead to a more natural embellishment of existing patterns and hopefully ease connecting patterns with processing.
 This latest addition is a painting-style of driving that should appear to younger grades and perhaps everyone (especially for embellishing tasks).
+Local storage is used to keep track of all user data which you can see [here](./TDUpload.html?interactive=true) --this is also a way to load examples etc.

 This version promotes simple code trees (non-looping non-conditional code) that can be cut and pasted.
 Simple text promoted in this new version with single character tokens.
 * [tileland](https://jimmorey.com/tl/tileland.html)